How To Troubleshoot Clogs In A Paint Sprayer?

 If you’ve identified the clog and it’s accessible, you can try clearing it manually.
 Cleaning the spray gun nozzle is often the first step.
 Remove the nozzle from the spray gun and soak it in solvent to dissolve any paint or debris.
 Use a cleaning brush or needle to remove any stubborn particles.
 If the clog is in the spray tip, remove it from the sprayer and clean it thoroughly.
 Clearing the paint container by removing any remaining paint or debris is also essential.
 Finally, flushing the system with solvent can help remove any residual clogs within the sprayer.

-Also See How To Clean A Paint Sprayer Effectively?
+Also See Does A Paint Sprayer Give A Smooth Finish?

 Using different techniques to clear the clog